The representation of an IPv4 address in the DNS system.

 A series of Internet engineering documents describing Internet standards, as well as discussion papers, informational memorandums and best practices.
 Internet standards that are published in an RFC originate from the IETF.
 The RFC series is published by the RFC Editor.

-A document written by IANA staff in 1994 describing how they manage top-level domains.
+A document written by our staff in 1994 describing how they manage top-level domains.
 The document is well-referenced as it describes some of the key principles that govern the appointment of country-code top-level domains.
 Compare ICP-1.

 See Private IP Addresses.